Model-independent ZH production cross section at FCC-ee: Analysis Strategy

 This paper targets the \ZeeH, \ZmumuH, and \ZqqH final states.
 The analyses follow a common strategy based on the recoil-mass method.
 The leptons or jets from the associated \Z decay are first identified, and events are then selected to suppress backgrounds (\WW, \ZZ, and \Zg processes) using only their kinematic properties.
 In the leptonic final states, tight kinematic selections are possible thanks to the excellent momentum resolution, while in the hadronic final state a looser selection is adopted to minimize model dependence.

 After the baseline selection, multivariate techniques (MVA) are employed to further enhance sensitivity.
 In the leptonic final states, the signal yield and its uncertainty are extracted from a maximum-likelihood fit to the recoil mass distribution, performed in two regions of the MVA discriminator.
-In the hadronic final state, the larger events yields and looser selection enable a two-dimensional maximum-likelihood fit to the recoil and jet-pair mass distributions, also separated into two regions of the MVA output.
+In the hadronic final state, the larger event yields and looser selection enable a two-dimensional maximum-likelihood fit to the recoil and jet-pair mass distributions, also separated into two regions of the MVA output.
 Orthogonality among the final states is ensured by selecting or vetoing leptons in the event selection, which makes a consistent combination of the three final states possible.

 In addition to the three targeted final states, \ZtautauH and \ZnunuH events can also pass the selection criteria and are therefore included in the signal definition.
-Higgs production through \nunuH and \eeH fusion are also included, but their selection efficiency is very low and the total number of events after the selection is negligible.
+Higgs production through \nunuH and \eeH fusion is also included, but the selection efficiency for these processes is very low and the total number of events after the selection is negligible.
 Consequently, the signal considered in this analysis corresponds to the total \ZH production rate.